ferama/bruco/docs/content/basic/getting-started.md

 draft: false
 ---

-This guide will introduce you to the **bruco** concept e will help to get the stuff up and running quickly.
+This guide will introduce you to the **bruco** concept and will help to get the stuff up and running quickly.

 This tutorial make some assumptions: